Retiring Early? Rule of 55 vs. 72(t) SEPP for Penalty - Free Retirement Account Withdrawals

 Simplify Wealth Planning, LLC (“SWP”) is a registered investment adviser in Texas and in other jurisdictions where exempt; registration does not imply a certain level of skill or training.

-If this blog refers to any client scenario, case study, projection or other illustrative figure: such examples are hypothetical and based on composite client situations.
+If this blog refers to any client scenario, case study, projection, or other illustrative figure: such examples are hypothetical and based on composite client situations.
 Results are for informational purposes only, are not guarantees of future outcomes, and rely on assumptions specific to the scenario (e.g., age, time horizon, tax rate, portfolio allocation).
-Full methodology, risks and limitations are available upon request.
+Full methodology, risks, and limitations are available upon request.

 Past performance is not indicative of future results.
-This message should not be construed as individualized investment, tax or legal advice, and all information is provided “as-is,” without warranty.
+This message should not be construed as individualized investment, tax, or legal advice, and all information is provided “as-is,” without warranty.

 The material and discussions are for informational purposes only.
-These do not constitute investment advice and is not intended as an endorsement for any specific investment.
+These do not constitute investment advice and are not intended as an endorsement for any specific investment.

 The information presented in this blog is the opinion of Simplify Wealth Planning and does not reflect the view of any other person or entity.
 The information provided is believed to be from reliable sources, but no liability is accepted for any inaccuracies.